mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

 And if you were to request it again you would get the following response:

-    GET /rest/atlassian-connect/1/addons/my-plugin-key/properties/my-property?jsonValue=true
+    GET /rest/atlassian-connect/1/addons/my-plugin-key/properties/my-property?JSONValue=true

     {"key":"test-property","value":{"string":"string-value","number":5},"self":"..."}

-Please note the use of the `jsonValue=true` query param.
+Please note the use of the `JSONValue=true` query param.
 If you do not include that parameter then the response will be:

     GET /rest/atlassian-connect/1/addons/my-plugin-key/properties/my-property

     {"key":"test-property","value":"{\"string\":\"string-value\",\"number\":5}","self":"..."}

-Which is deprecated behaviour and will be going away in June 2016.
-Please always use the `jsonValue=true` query parameter.
+Which returns the value as a JSON-escaped string.
+This is deprecated behaviour and will be going away in June 2016.
+Please always use the `JSONValue=true` query parameter.

 Here is an example snippet that will show a pop-up with a JSON property named my-property-key for add-on with key my-add-on-key.

      AP.require(['request'], function(request) {
          request({
-             url: '/rest/atlassian-connect/1/addons/my-add-on-key/properties/my-property-key?jsonValue=true',
+             url: '/rest/atlassian-connect/1/addons/my-add-on-key/properties/my-property-key?JSONValue=true',
              success: function(response) {
                  // Convert the string response to JSON response = JSON.parse(response);